Daniel S. Tsze, MD

 Overview

-Dr. Daniel Tsze is a board-certified pediatric emergency medicine physician and Associate Professor of Pediatrics (in Emergency Medicine) at the Columbia University Irving Medical Center.
+Dr. Daniel Tsze is a board-certified pediatric emergency medicine physician and Professor of Pediatrics (in Emergency Medicine) at the Columbia University Irving Medical Center.
 He currently practices in the Pediatric Emergency Department at the NYP-Morgan Stanley Children’s Hospital.

 Dr. Tsze received his MD from the University of British Columbia and his MPH from Brown University.
 He completed his Pediatric residency training at BC Children’s Hospital and his Pediatric Emergency Medicine fellowship at Hasbro Children’s Hospital.